agorago/agorago.github.io/pages/wego/core.md

 ## Transports

 Transport provides the end point that initiates all service invocations.
 Example: an HTTP end point which when invoked, invokes the operation.
 There are properties in Operation Descriptor which can be used to configure the transport end points.
 For example, the HTTP end point is configured using the URL property.

-Transports are extensions to the core framework and are implemented using an OperationRegistration.
+Transports are extensions to the core WeGO framework amd expose the service using an end point such as a URL.
+Transports take care of serialization and de-serialization of requests and responses.
-Transports register themselves with the core framework by using RegisterOperation.
-The transports will then be provided an opportunity to register every operation that is registered with WeGO.
-This happens only when the service is registed in server-mode.

 ## Param Descriptor

 ParamDescriptor allows the registration of each parameter that needs to be passed to the operation on invocation.
 An operation can have the following types of parameters as determined by ParamOrigin:
 Context - a mandatory first parameter for every operation.
 It should always be with name ctx.
 This contains the entire context of the request.